-The balance has changed since we started in 1990 when the options for changing career if one needed to for any reason - were scant.
+The balance has changed since we started in 1990 when the options for changing career if one needed to for any reason - were only just emerging.

-Nowadays the challenge is not so much how to leave but how to stay in the career you have worked hard to achieve within a constantly changing ever increasing demand career.
+Nowadays the challenge is not so much how to leave but how to stay in the career you have worked hard to achieve or how to branch out without wasting what has gone before.

 Most medics just want to be medics.
 They would not have put themselves through the gruelling study and training if they were not passionate about or dedicated to their careers and aware of how privileged they are to be working with people to assist their health.

 At Medical Forum we find that the "presenting" request varies....

 A shift from "help I can't take being a clinician any more" to "I like my clinical role now more than I ever did" is not such a surprise to us.

-But when someone who is at the end of their tether with their job ( one that may be quite dysfunctional in a number of ways) begins to schedule protected time for career planning and gains some respite from the inexorable treadmill that seems to lie ahead - something shifts.
+When someone who is at the end of their tether with their job begins to schedule protected time for career planning and gains new perspective on the inexorable treadmill that seems to lie ahead - something shifts.

-This is not to say that some clinicians should not change completely - there is a place for that.
+This is not to say that some clinicians should not change direction completely - there is a place for that.
 But most medics dread letting go of what they have achieved and worked so hard for.
 Not surprisingly.

 Our blog covers things like changes in medical careers and why it is happening.

 So - if you find yourself identifying with any of this page and you feel scared at the thought of "leaving" we would say emphatically that.....

 career planning Medical Forum style is NOT about "leaving" anything.

-It is however about taking stock, seeking support, following a well trodden system of career analysis and allocating time and energy to career exploration.
+It is about taking stock, seeking support, following a well trodden system of career analysis and allocating time and energy to career exploration.
 All in all a far more measured, steady, planned and organic way of steering a career with NO knee jerk decisions and no leaping.